angrymarker/BardMac-sicPlayer/README.md

 - Music doesnt play at all:
   - Make sure FF14 is your active window
   - Give the program accessibility permissions if MacOS, sowehow, didn't already ask you for them by going to System Settings > Security and confidentiality > Accessibility > press the + button and select the tool app

+ ### Need help ?

+ Just file an issue [HERE](https://github.com/realAbitbol/BardMac-sicPlayer/issues) I'll do my best to help you.

 ---
 ## For developpers